 Michelle Elmitt offers evidence-based physiotherapy, assessment and intervention for children and adults with disabilities.
-She specialises in facilitating the neurological, musculoskeletal and sensorimotor systems to optimise overall function.
-Her approach is the culmination of more than 30 years of research and training in both Australia and Canada.
-It draws on Dynamic Systems Theory (DST) and is centred on finding what motivates each client and administering the specific assessments and treatments that suit their developmental progress, stage of life and their goals and interests.
+Her approach is the culmination of more than 30 years of research and training.
+It is centred on finding what motivates each client and administering the specific assessments and treatments that suit their developmental progress, stage of life and their goals and interests.

 Michelle is the principle physiotherapist at MEDP.
 She has been practicing physiotherapy since 1984 in both Australia and Canada.

-Michelle has post-graduate qualifications in Mental Health Sciences (Parent-Infant Stream) and Paediatric Physiotherapy (GCHE), and has completed a Masters in Communications (Research) and a PhD.
+Michelle has post-graduate qualifications in Mental Health Sciences (Parent-Infant Stream) and Paediatric Physiotherapy (GCHE), and has completed a Masters in Communications (Research) and a PhD (Communications).

-Michelle's research on cerebral palsy and myofascial trigger point therapy was presented at the 4th Annual International Cerebral Palsy Conference in Pisa, and Michelle is currently working on the Australasian Academy of Cerebral Palsy and Developmental Medicine (AusACPDM) COVID-19 task force.
+Her research on cerebral palsy and myofascial trigger point therapy was presented at the 4th Annual International Cerebral Palsy Conference in Pisa.

 Michelle really enjoys working with school-aged and adolescent individuals with ASD, DCD and those